MohiniMohiniMohini/CMake/5/ReadMe.txt

-A complete and independent library directory with its CMake file generates a library.
+A complete and independent library directory with its CMake file generates a shared library.

-An executable which depends on the above directory first calls the CMake of the library and
+An executable which depends on the above directory first calls the CMake of the shared library and
 	then builds its own code to generate an executable.

 Steps to build: